OllieCargill/MCA-2022/labtasks/week7/week7.md

 ### 1. Revising the MEI file

-* For this week's task I revised week 5's metadata by adding a Work Description.
+* For this week's task I revised the metadata in week 5's MEI file by adding a Work Description.
 In <i>work</i> I added information about the genre and where / when the original piece was written.
 Here is what this looks like in the mei file:

 * I then added a Creative Commons license to my transcribed piece and coded this into the MEI file.
 I chose to add the X license because...
 Here is what this looks like in the MEI file: